simonlaube/maplines/README.md

 - [ ] Map does not appear when reconnected to internet
 - [ ] When changes to a row are saved, the updated row is not visually selected anymore
 - [ ] very scattered elevation data still leads to inaccurate calculations
+- [ ] elevation profile not globally available

 - [ ] improve pause detection (pauses between only 2 points can be missed)